The Stochastic-Quantum Correspondence: Measurements

 Focusing momentarily on the subject system $\mathcal{S}$, consider an $N\times N$ self-adjoint matrix

-which may or may not be one of the subject system's diagonal random variables.\footnote{More generally, one could take $\tilde{A}^{\mathcal{S}}$ to be a \emph{normal matrix}, meaning a matrix that commutes with its adjoint $\tilde{A}^{\mathcal{S}\adj}$.} As a concrete example, $\tilde{A}^{\mathcal{S}}$ could be an emergeable like \eqref{eq:DefTimeDerivEmergeableAtTimeZero}.
+which may or may not be one of the subject system's diagonal random variables.\footnote{More generally, one could take $\tilde{A}^{\mathcal{S}}$ to be a \emph{normal matrix}, meaning a matrix that commutes with its adjoint $\tilde{A}^{\mathcal{S}\adj}$.} For example, $\tilde{A}^{\mathcal{S}}$ could be an emergeable like those introduced in the previous subsection.

 By the \emph{spectral theorem}, $\tilde{A}^{\mathcal{S}}$ has a \emph{spectral decomposition} of the form